portfolio-performance/portfolio-help/docs/en/how-to/import-gbx.md

 Date, Type, Value, Gross Amount, and Exchange Rate are mandatory.
 One of Ticker Symbol, Security Name, ISIN or WKN is required to identify which security is involved.

-Cash Account is normally optional if all dividends will be applied to the same account (which is specified in the Import Wizard).
-Here however we are being specific about the Cash Account in order to allow dividends for more than one account to be imported together.
+Account is normally optional if all dividends will be applied to the same cash account (which is specified in the Import Wizard).
+Here however we are being specific about the Account in order to allow dividends for more than one cash account to be imported together.

 Note is optional.

 -  The Gross amount, Currency Gross Amount and Exchange Rate can be omitted for the first row (GBP to GBP)
 - The Exchange Rate for the GBX dividend will always be 0.01.
 - The Exchange Rate for the USD dividend paid into a USD cash account is always 1.
--  The Exchange Rate for the USD dividend being paid into a GBP account is the rate which allows conversion between the Gross Amount and the Value (see main Import guide).
+-  The Exchange Rate for the USD dividend being paid into a GBP cash account is the rate which allows conversion between the Gross Amount and the Value (see main Import guide).

 A rarer type of dividend occurs when the security is priced in GBP, but dividends are received in USD.
 HMEF.L is an example of such a fund.
 There does not appear to be a way to handle this situation through import currently.